 2. Munson, Underwood, Horn, Fairfield and Allied Families Joshua Pearce.
 Stephen Calfrey Pearce was the third and youngest son of old Joshua.
 Both he and Joshua Jr., the second son, were old enough in 1791 to be the proprietor of an inn, but because the location was the Joshua Pearce homestead, because the elder Joshua was then a man in his fifties who lived nineteen more years, and was therefore probably the proprietor in 1791, and taking all else into consideration, it seems probable that it was the father who was host to our first President.
 (Submitted on February 25, 2009, by Mike Stroud of Bluffton, South Carolina.)

 3. Other stops along Washington's Southern Tour.
-You can use the map link at the bottom (Submitted on February 25, 2009.)
+You can use the map link at (Submitted on February 25, 2009.)

 Additional keywords.
 Washington’s Southern Tour

 Categories. • Government & Politics • Industry & Commerce • Patriots & Patriotism •

 More.
 Search the internet for Washington Slept Here.

 Credits.
 This page was last revised on November 17, 2019.
 This page originally submitted on February 25, 2009, by Mike Stroud of Bluffton, South Carolina.
 This page has been viewed 1,828 times since then and 5 times this year.
 This page was the Marker of the Week April 26, 2009.
 Photos: 1, 2, 3. submitted on February 25, 2009, by Mike Stroud of Bluffton, South Carolina. • Kevin W. was the editor who published this page.